FireAid concerts raise estimated $100 million for LA wildfire relief

 "The FireAid Grants Advisory Committee, composed of longtime LA-region philanthropic leaders with deep relationships in the non-profit community, have been working to identify key areas of need for maximum impact," reads the statement.
 "Led by the Annenberg Foundation, the committee has been listening daily to affected communities, assessing local resource gaps to ensure aid reaches those most in need, and researching the handling of other fire disasters, such as those in Maui and Northern California.
 The first phase of grants [is] expected to be awarded by mid-February."

 The Grammys, which were held in Los Angeles on Feb.
 2, took a similar approach.
 Before the ceremony, the Recording Academy announced that although many parties and events leading up to the awards ceremony had been canceled in light of the wildfires, it would have been too big a blow to the local economy to cancel or postpone the show.
 Instead, the 2025 Grammys heavily focused on honoring the city of Los Angeles through performances, video packages, advertisements and speeches from many Angelenos who received major awards, including Kendrick Lamar.
-Though the Academy has not shared a final tally of how much money was raised during the broadcast, host Trevor Noah mentioned that more than $7 million had been pledged in donations during the ceremony.
+The Recording Academy confirmed to NPR that they raised nearly $9 million on Grammys Sunday alone, which will be administered to the Academy's charity, MusiCares, the humanitarian organization Direct Relief, the California Community Foundation and the Pasadena Community Foundation.
+A total of $24 million was raised through other Grammys weekend events, the rest of which will go toward "MusiCares' ongoing initiatives to support music professionals in need."

 A legacy of celebrity concerts — and complications